Board of directors

 Michael E. Daniels

-Michael has a BA from the College of Holy Cross.
+Deanna received a BA from the University of Puget Sound.

 Kim M. Rivera

-Kim is a graduate of Duke University and Harvard Law School.
+Kim has a bachelor’s degree from Duke University and a Juris Doctor degree from Harvard Law School.

-Barry served as the Global Chief Executive Officer of Deloitte Touche Tohmatsu Limited from 2011 until his retirement in May 2015.
-He joined Deloitte in 1977 and his roles included Chief Executive Officer and Managing Partner of the firm's U.S. operations.
-Barry is Chairman of the Board of Directors of 10EQS and has previously served as a board member of New Profit, Inc., Chairman of College Summit, Chairman of the United Way Worldwide, Chairman of the Board of the YMCA of Greater New York, and was a Professor at Columbia Business School.
+Barry served as the Global Chief Executive Officer of Deloitte Touche Tohmatsu Limited from 2011 until his retirement in 2015.
+He joined Deloitte in 1977 and his roles included Chief Executive Officer and Managing Partner of the firm’s U.S. operations.
+Barry is Chairman of the board of directors of 10EQS and has previously served as a board member of New Profit, Inc. and previously served as Chairman of the United Way Worldwide, Chairman of the board of College Summit and Chairman of the board of the YMCA of Greater New York.
+From July 2015 until June 2018, he was a Professor at Columbia Business School.

-Barry earned a BS in Accounting from Brooklyn College, a JD from Brooklyn Law School, and an LLM in Taxation from the New York University School of Law.
+Barry has a BS in Accounting from Brooklyn College, a JD from Brooklyn Law School, and an LLM in Taxation from the New York University School of Law.

 Peter J. Thomson